ewaldmire/ascender/docs/docsite/rst/administration/social_auth.rst

 .. index::
     pair: authentication; Google OAuth2

 To set up social authentication for Google, you will need to obtain an OAuth2 key and secret for a web application.
 To do this, you must first create a project and set it up with Google.
 Refer to https://support.google.com/googleapi/answer/6158849 for instructions.
 If you already completed the setup process, you can access those credentials by going to the Credentials section of the `Google API Manager Console <https://console.developers.google.com/>`_.
-The OAuth2 key (Client ID) and secret (Client secret) will be used to supply the required fields in the Ascender User Interface.
+The OAuth2 key (Client ID) and secret (Client secret) will be used to supply the required fields in the climber User Interface.

 1. Click **Settings** from the left navigation bar.